mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Further, we can use such a labeled dataset to optimize parameters of our algorithms (this could be training a machine-learning model or just optimizing a threshold).
-However, when doing so, we need to make sure that we follow correct procedure to not introduce biases during this optimization step, which could lead to an overly optimistic performance prospect and poor generalisation on future data.
+However, when doing so, we need to make sure that we follow correct procedure to not introduce biases during this optimization step, which could lead to an overly optimistic performance prospect and poor generalization on future data.
-In the following we will explain, how to perform such parameter optimization and evaluation correctly using the example of gait analysis algorithms.
+In the following we will explain how to perform such parameter optimization and evaluation correctly using the example of gait analysis algorithms.
-In particular, we will discuss when and how to use cross validation.
+In particular, we will discuss when and how to use cross-validation.

 While this concept of evaluation and labeled data (and the related naming) is heavily influenced by machine learning, the concepts discussed here apply, or rather need to be applied, for all "non-machine-learning" algorithms as well.